 I look at hearts for a living.
 Every day, I take an ultrasound probe and I look into people’s chests.
 I look at the blood flow through the valves and chambers.
 I assess the size, shape, function, and Doppler velocities.

-After 17 years, I’ve come to realize that when I’m looking at the screen, it doesn’t matter what the person looks like laying beside me.
-Our hearts are all designed the same.
-The person I’m scanning could be black, white, Asian, overweight, anorexic, 95 years old, 18 years old, Catholic, atheist, smoker, vegan, a millionaire, homeless, a cheater, or the cheated.
+After many years of doing this, I’ve realized that it doesn’t matter what the person looks like laying beside me when I’m looking at the screen.
+I’m only looking at their heart.
+The person I’m scanning could be black, white, Asian, overweight, anorexic, 95 years old, 18 years old, atheist, smoker, vegan, a millionaire, homeless, a criminal, or a family member.
 I can’t tell by the way their heart looks on my screen.

-If I was only looking at a case study on a screen or was scanning through a sheet, I could only guess what that person looks like or lives like.
+If I could only see the images or was scanning through a sheet, I could only guess who that person is, what they look like, or how they live.
 It could be the cardiologist who reads my tests, for all I know!

 Yet, this same God who created each one of us in His image also thrives on variety.
-He made us to look different, gifted us differently, walks us through different stories, gives us different passions and interests.
+He made us to look differently, gifted us differently, walks us through different stories, and gives us different passions and interests.
 He loves variety.
-So….we are different.
+So, we are different.

-I look at hearts everyday, but I am so relieved that nobody knows my heart like the One who created it.
-He sees it, He sees me, and He loves me anyway.
-He supports and heals my heart.
-He inspires and strengthens my heart.
-He pushes it to share and He helps it to rest.
+I look at hearts every day but I am so relieved that nobody knows our hearts like the One who created them.
+He sees all of them and He loves us anyway and even though.
+He inspires and strengthens them.
+He pushes them to share and He helps them to rest.

-The next time you see someone who looks or acts differently than you, think about their heart beating in their chest, it looks like yours.
-And, it is loved like yours.
+The next time you see someone who looks or acts differently than you think about the fact that their heart is beating in their chest just like yours.
+And, it is also loved just like yours.